Russell Wilson on Doug Baldwin’s Seahawks legacy: ‘He’s going to be remembered forever here’

 What does the future now hold for the Seahawks wide receiver position?

-The Seahawks listed 12 receivers on their roster for Tuesday’s second OTA workout, including the three receivers added in last month’s draft: DK Metcalf (second round), Gary Jennings (fourth round) and John Ursua (seventh round).
+The Seahawks listed 12 receivers on their roster for Tuesday’s second OTA workout (the first, on Monday, was closed to the media), including the three receivers added in last month’s draft: DK Metcalf (second round), Gary Jennings (fourth round) and John Ursua (seventh round).

 Metcalf and Ursua worked out Tuesday.
-Jennings remains sideline with what Pete Carroll said earlier this month was a minor hamstring injury.
+Jennings remains sidelined with what Pete Carroll said earlier this month was a minor hamstring injury.

 Wilson said he’s optimistic about the competition out wide.